 This following article focuses on BBT chart analysis of the follicular phase (Phase I), addressing some of the patterns that you are likely to see – with diagrams – and ways in which acupuncture and herbal medicine can be used to optimize fertility.

-The follicular phase begins on the first day of your period – this is counted as day-1 of your cycle.
+The follicular phase begins on the first day of your period – this is counted as Day-1 of your cycle.
 This phase is a time of regeneration and replenishment, specifically of blood and yin.
 The endometrial lining is shedding, while the construction of a new lining is also beginning.
-Estrogen production increases, and this in turn promotes the growth of follicles and eggs within the ovary; stimulates the production of fertile, cervical mucus; and influences the growth and quality of the new endometrial lining, which is vitally important for embryo implantation.
+Estrogen production increases, along with the growth of follicles and eggs within the ovary.
+Estrogen stimulates the production of fertile, cervical mucus; and influences the growth and quality of the new endometrial lining, which is vitally important for embryo implantation.

 BBT should drop to its “base level” a day or two before the start of period.
 Base temperature, or starting temperature of the follicular phase, varies from woman to woman, and can also vary slightly from cycle to cycle.
 The average range for BBT throughout the follicular phase is 97.2° to 97.8°.
 See Figure 1.0 for an example of an optimal BBT.